Heidijvr/Firebase-Assignment1/README.md

 **Suggested future challenges:**

-* Consider updating your "minutes to arrival" and "next train time" text once every minute.
+* Updating the "minutes to arrival" and "next train time" text once every minute.
 * Adding update and remove buttons for each train.
 Let the user edit the row's elements -- allow them to change a train's Name,
   Destination and Arrival Time (and then, by relation, minutes to arrival).
 * Create the webpage so that only users who log into the site with their Google or GitHub accounts can use the site.